 What all of this means is a high perceived risk that a construction contractor might fall foul of legal requirements and regulations.
 That could result in litigation, which could include the card payment processing company or bank.

 Contractors need to be able to accept payments in a manner that suits their clients.
 The last thing they need is any holdup in receiving funds.
-That usually means multiple card processing solutions.
+That usually means multiple card processing solutions and multiple merchant accounts.

-Payments over the phone – This is classified as Card (or cardholder) Not Present (CNP).
+Payments Over the Phone – This is classified as Card (or cardholder) Not Present (CNP).
 The risk inherent in this process is that the merchant is not face to face with the customer, cannot see the credit card or otherwise verify that the person making the payment is the authorized cardholder.
-This opens up the risk of credit card fraud.
+This opens up the risk of credit card fraud and chargeback potentials.

 If you have found it difficult to find a bank that will give your construction business a merchant account, you are not alone.
 Acquiring banks and card processing companies favor what they consider low risk businesses in their terms.